 Extended business travelers are likely to be taxed on employment income relating to their Austrian workdays.

 A person’s liability to Austrian tax is determined by residence status.
-A person has unlimited liability to taxation (is a “tax resident”) if that person’s residence (that is, any home readily available for the resident’s use) or habitual place of abode (which is automatically assigned once the stay exceeds six months) is in Austria.
+A person has unlimited liability to taxation (is a “tax resident”) if that person’s residence (that is, any home readily available for the resident’s use) or habitual place of abode (which is automatically given from the start once the stay exceeds six months but possibly also earlier) is in Austria.
 The general rule is that such a person is assessable on worldwide income.
 If neither of these conditions is fulfilled, the person has only limited liability to taxation (is a “nonresident”) in Austria, in other words, is generally assessable only on income derived directly or indirectly from sources in Austria.
 Extended business travelers are likely to be considered nonresidents of Austria for tax purposes unless they enter Austria with the intention to remain in Austria on a permanent basis.

-Employment income is generally treated as Austrian-sourced compensation where the work is performed or used in Austria.
+Employment income is generally treated as Austrian-sourced compensation when the work is performed or used in Austria.

 Taxable income is subject to progressive tax rates of up to 55 percent, starting at an annual income of EUR11,000: